leopico/note-app-api/README.md

 This laravel api pj for react-note-app pf.

-Just put the pj file in your htdocs and no need to contruct new file.
+Just put the pj file in your htdocs and no need to construct new file.

 For running
 -> Clone the repo